bumzack/crawl-screenshot-diff/README.md

 ```

 ### create an SSL certificate
-Got to the `server` directory and create a SSL certificate if you don't have one.
-If you want use existing certificates change the path and filenames in  `server.js` accordingly.
+Got to the `server` directory and create a SSL certificate.
+If you want use an existing certificate, change the path and filenames in `server.js` accordingly.

-If you want to create your own certificate use the following command:
+If you want to create your own certificate, create one using the following command:
 ```
 openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout crawlscreen.key -out crawlscreen.crt
 ```